 Henry Emmons, MD is an integrative psychiatrist who blends mind-body and natural therapies into his clinical work.
-He has recently published “The Chemistry of Calm”, which describes how to combat anxiety through proper supplemental support of brain neurotransmitters.
+In 2010 Dr. Emmons published “The Chemistry of Calm”, which describes how to combat anxiety through proper supplemental support of brain neurotransmitters.
 This has applications for people with tinnitus as stress and anxiety worsen it.

 Long time readers of Quiet Times will know that we have devoted several articles to the subject of brain neurotransmitters and their effect on tinnitus.
 Neurotransmitters are chemicals that transmit electrical signals from a neuron, across an open space called a synapse, to a target neuron.
 This is the way different parts of the brain communicate with each other and coordinate their roles.

 In past articles discussing neurotransmitters, we have discussed Dr. Abraham Shulman’s hypothesis for a common pathway through the brain for all tinnitus.We have explored excitotoxicity and new drugs for tinnitus.We looked at food-borne neurotoxins in food additives and sugar substitutes that lead to excitotoxicity.And we examined SSRI antidepressants and the serotonin deficiency syndrome.

 Dr. Emmons’ book delves into the same subjects we have explored and expands on many of these topics as well as addressing new themes.
 “The Chemistry of Calm” presents a comprehensive look at neurotransmitters and how to properly support them.